DiamondGotCat/Azuki.ai/README.md

 ## Roadmap
 - [x] Base Script and Structure
+- [ ] Essential Plugin (LLM can using External Compute. e.g., Calc using Python, Assist your Coding and more!)
 - [ ] Chat Plugin (Prompt Continue)
 - [x] SM Model (Former name "XS")
 - [ ] JP Model